What Does an Office Fit-Out Actually Cost in Dubai?

 Things that increase your budget

 Prestige districts.
-DIFC and Downtown aren't just expensive because of location cachet.
-Their design codes are genuinely more prescriptive — glass partitions, stone or timber finishes, integrated AV, and sophisticated lighting schemes are often the baseline, not upgrades.
-Your "standard" in DIFC is someone else's "premium" in JLT.
+DIFC and Downtown design codes are genuinely more prescriptive — glass partitions, stone or timber finishes, integrated AV, and sophisticated lighting schemes are often the baseline, not upgrades.

 Starting from Shell & Core.
-As covered above, you're adding the full MEP backbone on top of the fit-out itself.
+You're adding the full MEP backbone on top of the fit-out itself.
 It's not a small uplift.

 Importing materials.
-Specifying Italian stone, European timber cladding, or branded European lighting adds both direct cost and lead time.
-Lead time is its own cost — delays push your rent-free period and you end up paying rent on a space you can't occupy.
+European stone, timber cladding, or branded lighting adds both direct cost and lead time — and lead time is its own cost.

 Things that reduce your budget

 Sourcing locally.
 UAE and GCC-manufactured furniture, ceiling systems, and finishes have improved dramatically in quality.
-Switching from imported to regional products can cut 20–40% from specific cost lines without a noticeable difference in the finished result.
+Switching from imported to regional products can cut 20–40% from specific cost lines.

 Using a single design-build contractor.
-Splitting design, engineering, and construction across separate firms creates interface risk, coordination overhead, and finger-pointing when things don't align.
-An integrated approach — one team from concept through handover — typically delivers 10–15% in savings and significantly fewer headaches.
+One team from concept through handover typically delivers 10–15% in savings and significantly fewer coordination headaches.

 Realistic Timelines

 Over 10,000 sq ft — 14 to 20+ weeks.
-Large corporate headquarters, particularly in DIFC or Downtown, often involve extended design phases, multiple stakeholder sign-offs, and coordination with building management on logistics access windows.
+Large corporate HQ in DIFC or Downtown often involve extended design phases and multiple stakeholder sign-offs.

 The most common cause of project delay isn't slow construction — it's late design decisions and procrastination on authority submissions.
 Start your fit-out planning the week your lease terms are agreed, not the week you get the keys.